nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

 The extended advertiser and periodic advertiser are both configured to use 100 bytes of advertising data.
 Each BIS BAP configuration is tested using 2M PHY on the BISes and the periodic advertiser.

-Additionally, these configurations are tested:

-* BIS source sending on 4 BIGs with 2 streams each
-* BIS source sending on 2 BISes in a single BIG
-* BIS sink connected to 2 BISes in a single BIG
-* BIS sink connected on 4 BIGs with 2 streams each
-* BIS source together with the channel survey feature, see :c:func:`sdc_hci_cmd_vs_qos_channel_survey_enable`
-* 1M PHY and CODED PHY are tested with three BISes configured with longer ISO intervals to accomodate for longer packet durations
+1M PHY and CODED PHY are tested with three BISes configured with longer ISO intervals to accommodate for longer packet durations.

+Additionally, BIS source is tested together with the channel survey feature, see :c:func:`sdc_hci_cmd_vs_qos_channel_survey_enable`.

 Configurations for parallel use of CIS and BIS
 ----------------------------------------------